 And if you’ve made it as far as Old Brompton Road you can wander up to Earls Court.
 Formerly known as “Kangaroo Court” due to the mind-blowing numbers of Australian, New Zealand and South African backpackers who lived there (they’ve moved south of the river to Clapham) the area now has a number of cafés, restaurants, bars and pubs worthy of exploration.
 The main pull today is the Earls Court Exhibition Centre that hosts numerous shows – both trade and public – throughout the year.
 If you love home design and travel, check out the schedule of events to see if there’s something terribly interesting on during your stay.

 Phew!
 What a romp!
 For a supposedly cosy and relaxed enclave of Chelsea we’ve got days’ worth of adventures.
 And you’ve not even hopped onto a bus yet for that short ride to Sloane Square and King’s Road in Chelsea.
 Not to mention all the fabulous museums and things to do by following Old Brompton Road to nearby South Kensington.
-Now we know just why Londoners love calling Chelsea home!
+Now we know you’ll love calling West Chelsea in London home!